 Fieldwork

-Students are assigned fieldwork settings based on multiple considerations including: student's interest, site availability, student's academic needs, etc. Fieldwork experiences are crucial to allow students the opportunity to apply knowledge they have gained within the education program to real-life situations with clients.
-The Fieldwork Coordinator will work closely with all students to ascertain the highest degree of success possible.
+You will be assigned fieldwork settings based on multiple considerations including: your interest, site availability, your academic needs, etc. Fieldwork experiences are crucial to allow you the opportunity to apply knowledge you have gained within the education program to real-life situations with clients.
+The Fieldwork Coordinator will work closely with you to ascertain the highest degree of success possible.

 There is a possibility that you may need to relocate for some portion of fieldwork and you are not guaranteed to be placed in a specific geographical area.
 There are two types of fieldwork for the occupational therapy program:

-Level II: Performed in various settings including hospitals, nursing homes, out-patient facilities, school systems, psychiatric facilities, child and adult developmental care facilities, community-based settings, wellness facilities, etc.
+• Level II: Performed in various settings including hospitals, nursing homes/long term care facilities, out-patient facilities, school systems, psychiatric facilities, child and adult developmental care facilities, community-based settings, wellness facilities, etc.

 *You must complete Level II Fieldwork within 24 months following the completion of the didactic portion of the program.